chophilip21/chophilip21.github.io/_posts/openssh_part3/2023-03-31-openssh_part3.md

 <figcaption>Pi hole allows you to block ads everywhere </figcaption>
 </figure>

+You must understand Pi-Hole is different from PiVPN or WireGuard that will be discussed in later sections.
+It's not a VPN.

 Pi-Hole is an advert-blocking application aimed at blocking ads at the network level.
 It acts as a Domain Name Service (DNS) server and, as such, queries all domains trying to access the devices connected to the network and blocks all ad-serving ones.
 You also block the unnecessary network requests for those ads and thus reduce bandwidth usage. **Pi-hole pairs nicely with a VPN (Virtual Private Network) so that you can connect remotely and still take advantage of ad-blocking from anywhere outside your network**.
 So we install Pi-hole just inside our Raspberry Pi, and we can protect the entire network, and monitor the statistics via the dashboard.

 The installation instructions change time to time, so it's best to check out the [official page](https://github.com/pi-hole/pi-hole/#one-step-automated-install).
 Installation should be easy.